kalviumcommunity/S67_Ruchitha_Capstone_Swarm/README.md

 DAY 8: Connected database to the server using Mongoose and created User model.

-DAY 9: hashing the password and verifying it by using Bcrypt and Jsonwebtoken.
+DAY 9: Hashing the password and verifying it by using Bcrypt and Jsonwebtoken.

+Day 10: Implemented the relation between entities in database using Mongoose.